 - Does it cost anything to switch?

-Most of the time there won’t be a cost to switch to your new electricity provider if you’re at the end of your contract term.
+There won’t be a cost to switch to your new electricity provider if you’re at the end of your contract term.
 However, your current provider may charge cancellation fees for early contract termination, so check your existing contract before you switch.

 - What if I have to move before the end of my contract?